rahmonov/rahmonov.github.io/content/run-django-with-nginx-gunicorn.md

 Now, we will configure Nginx to pass traffic to the process.

-Create a new server block in Nginx's `sites-available` directory and type in the following:
+Create a file `/etc/nginx/sites-available/djtrump` and type in the following:

     :::bash
     server {